JuliaLang/julia/doc/src/manual/modules.md

 using NiceStuff
 ```

-would load the above code, making `NiceStuff` (the module name), `DOG` and `nice` available. `Dog` is not on the export list, but it can be accessed if the symbol is qualified with the module path (which here is just the module name) as `NiceStuff.Dog`.
+would load the above code, making `NiceStuff` (the module name), `DOG` and `nice` available. `Dog` is not on the export list, but it can be accessed if the name is qualified with the module path (which here is just the module name) as `NiceStuff.Dog`.

 Importantly, **`using ModuleName` is the only form for which export lists matter at all**.